fivebinaries/cardano-metadata-oracle/README.md

 ### Cardano network (optional)

-By default, the node is using the Cardano mainnet, to post to the Cardano testnet, use the `network=testnet` switch.
+By default, the node uses Cardano mainnet network.
+To post to testnet network, use the `network=testnet` switch.

 ### Metadata label (optional)

-We're using by default the matadata label `1968` as per the [nut.link](https://nut.link) specification.
+By default, we're using matadata label `1968` as per [nut.link](https://nut.link) specification.
 If you have a specific use case, it might be a good idea to use a different label.